 One thing I do encourage on location is to clean the glass.
 Because you can see right through it to the interior, any stain, spec, and dot will show up in the lens.
 Save yourself the headache and give all the glass a good wipe down before you shoot.

-#4 – Bring the right tools
+#4 – Bring the right tools for detailing

 I make it a policy to never touch a client’s car unless they specifically ask for it and you are insured.
 Regardless, you should always come prepared with the following tools